Bobby Fischer

 Robert James Fischer (March 9, 1943 – January 17, 2008) was an American chess grandmaster and the eleventh World Chess Champion.
 A chess prodigy, he won his first of a record eight US Championships at the age of 14.
 In 1964, he won with an 11–0 score, the only perfect score in the history of the tournament.
 Qualifying for the 1972 World Championship, Fischer swept matches with Mark Taimanov and Bent Larsen by 6–0 scores.
 After winning another qualifying match against Tigran Petrosian, Fischer won the title match against Boris Spassky of the USSR, in Reykjavík, Iceland.
 Publicized as a Cold War confrontation between the US and USSR, the match attracted more worldwide interest than any chess championship before or since.

 In 1975, Fischer refused to defend his title when an agreement could not be reached with FIDE, chess's international governing body, over the match conditions.
 Consequently, the Soviet challenger Anatoly Karpov was named World Champion by default.
 Fischer subsequently disappeared from the public eye, though occasional reports of erratic behavior emerged.
 In 1992, he reemerged to win an unofficial rematch against Spassky.
 It was held in Yugoslavia, which at the time was under an embargo of the United Nations.
 His participation led to a conflict with the US federal government, which warned Fischer that his participation in the match would violate an executive order imposing US sanctions on Yugoslavia.
 The US government ultimately issued a warrant for his arrest; subsequently, Fischer lived as an émigré.
 In 2004, he was arrested in Japan and held for several months for using a passport that the US government had revoked.
 Eventually, he was granted Icelandic citizenship by a special act of the Althing, allowing him to live there until his death in 2008.

-During his life, Fischer made numerous antisemitic statements, including Holocaust denial, despite his Jewish ancestry.
+During his life, Fischer made numerous antisemitic statements, including Holocaust denial, despite his own Jewish ancestry.
 His antisemitism was a major theme in his public and private remarks, and there has been speculation concerning his psychological condition based on his extreme views and eccentric behavior.

 Fischer made many lasting contributions to chess.
 His book My 60 Memorable Games, published in 1969, is regarded as essential reading in chess literature.
 In the 1990s, he patented a modified chess timing system that added a time increment after each move, now a standard practice in top tournament and match play.
-He also invented Fischer random chess, also known as Chess960, a chess variant in which the initial position of the pieces is randomized to one of 960 possible positions.
+He also invented Fischer random chess, also known as Chess960, a chess variant in which the initial positions of the pieces are randomized to one of 960 possible positions.